 The objective of active learning is to select examples that will reduce the generalization error of the model the most.
 The generalization error is the expected error across the entire example space.
-Therefore when evaluating a learning example an optimal active learning approach must evaluate the expected reduction in generalization error if the example were to be added to the training set from which the model would be induced.
+Therefore when evaluating a training example an optimal active learning approach must evaluate the expected reduction in generalization error if the example were to be added to the training set from which the model would be induced (Roy & McCallum, 2001).
 The example that is expected to reduce the generalization error the most should be added to the training set.
+Unfortunately, as we discuss below, assessing the expected reduction of CPE generalization error is not straightforward.

-We are interested in an active learning scheme that will apply to arbitrary learners, thus computational considerations may prohibit us from examining the models resulting from adding each potential unlabeled example to the training set (as prescribed by Roy and McCallum (Roy and McCallum, 2001).
-We therefore resort to an indirect estimation of potential learning examples' informative value.
-Also, we consider the potential of each learning example to help improve the estimation of other examples in the space not only the performance of its own class probability, which we describe in detail below.
+We are interested in an active learning scheme that will apply to arbitrary learners, thus computational considerations may prohibit us from examining the models resulting from adding each potential unlabeled example to the training set (as prescribed by Roy and McCallum (2001)).
+We therefore resort to an indirect estimation of potential training examples' informative value.
+Also, we consider the potential of each training example to help improve the estimation of other examples in the space, which we describe in detail below.

-Given the generic framework presented in Figure 2, BOOTSTRAP-LV embodies a particular instantiation of steps 3 and 4.
+Given the generic framework presented in figure 2, BOOTSTRAP-LV embodies a particular instantiation of steps 3 and 4.
 The description we provide here pertains to binary classification problems.